Afghanistan begins polio vaccination campaign | DW | 08.11.2021

 Before taking control of Afghanistan, the Taliban had barred UN-organized vaccination teams from conducting door-to-door campaigns in parts of the country under their control.

-Door-to-door vaccinations had started in 15 of the countries 34 provinces.
+Door-to-door vaccinations have started in 15 of the country's 34 provinces.
 The Taliban said the others were deemed unsafe.

-Health Ministry official Nek Wali Shah Momim said there was a shortage of trained staff for teams in remote areas.
+Health Ministry official Nek Wali Shah Momin said there was a shortage of trained staff for teams in remote areas.

 "The urgency with which the Taliban leadership wants the polio campaign to proceed demonstrates a joint commitment to maintain the health system and restart essential immunizations to avert further outbreaks of preventable diseases," said Ahmed Al Mandhari, WHO Regional Director for the Eastern Mediterranean, in a statement.

-The Taliban had been suspicious that team members could be spies for the previous government or the West.
+The Taliban had been suspicious that health workers could be spies for the previous government or the West.
 Because of the ban and ongoing fighting, around 3.3 million children have not been vaccinated over the past three years.
-Afghanistan has an estimated 10 million children under the age of five.
+Afghanistan has an estimated 10 million children under the age of 5.

 "Without any doubt polio is a disease that without treatment will either kill our children or cause them with permanent disability, so in this case the only way is to implement the vaccination,'' said Dr. Qalandar Ebad, the Taliban's acting public health minister.